- Do I require a licence to place building material on the highway?

-1. Do I require a licence to place building material on the highways?
+Do I require a licence to place building material on the highway?

 If you wish to place building materials on any part of the highway, footway or carriageway, a licence is required from this Authority.
 A licence is not normally necessary if materials are placed on private land.
 All materials must be placed on private land whenever possible.

-Please note if our contractors are called out to light the site, or to make it safe, a charge will be made to the licensee.
+If we are have to come out and light the site, or to make it safe, a charge will be made to the licensee.